bbw7561135/FL8Y-Machine-Learning/README.md

 python3 YNG_MSP_Training.py
 ```

-3. The overall training results will be stored in YNG_MSP_result.txt.
+The overall training results will be stored in YNG_MSP_result.txt.

-4. To classify the catalog, run
+3. To classify the PSR candidates (Make sure you have run the AGN-PSR Classification for the list of PSR candidates), run

 ```
 python3 YNG_MSP_Result.py
 ```

+The classified catalog will be stored in results_msp.csv.
+The list of MSP for the two different models (90.0%-up-model and top-3-model) will be stored in msp_candidates_90_up_model.txt and msp_candidates_top_3_model.txt.